 HIDDEN IN PLAIN SIGHT: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel García

-Revealing unwritten bel canto school teachings from the father of voice science, Klein's manual was lost for more than a century before being discovered and republished in 2013 with an introduction.
+Hermann Klein brought the García Method from London to New York City in 1901, where he mounted an effort to organize voice teachers and wrote a manual for singers and teachers using gramophone recordings.
+Revealing original bel canto teachings from the father of voice science, Klein's manual was lost for more than a century when his efforts to standardize voice teaching failed and he returned to London.
+It was rediscovered by Daniel Shigo and published with an introduction in 2013.
 Rare contralto recordings by Janet Spencer were also discovered and can be heard at Soundcloud and Youtube.